Fragile Brazil collapse under weight of expectation

 "Let's put it into context.
 The hosts were unable to cope with the pressure," Germany coach Joachim Loew told reporters after the astonishing match.

-"After two goals, they were confused and they never got re-organised.
-We realised they were cracking up and we took advantage of it."
+"After two goals, they were confused and they never got re-organize.
+We realized they were cracking up and we took advantage of it."

 Former German goalkeeper Oliver Kahn also believed Brazil's downfall was due to the weight of expectation of 200 million fans who demanded that on home soil their team would win the World Cup a record sixth time.